Have Twins, Will Travel

 My wise friend came up with a plan for us.
 We would spend the next day reaching the summit of Mount Abraham and hiking along the scenic ridge, and then return to the Battell shelter to spend the night.
 Then we could hike out the next morning.
 This had the big advantage that we wouldn’t have to carry gear or heavy packs to the summit.
 We didn’t have to navigate the trail.
 And we could also hike out before the rain that was forecasted for the following days.

 In the end, it was not the trip I had planned for, but it was a good trip.
-Maybe it was even better.
+Maybe it was even better than the trip I had planned for.
 The hiking was not too challenging and the scenery was wonderful.
 It was a real treat to have the 2-on-1 time with my twins.
 And we had a few unexpected days of recovery time before our next trip, which was greatly appreciated.

 Twin V asserted that it would have been very difficult to carry our heavy packs for four days and 28 miles.
 (I had to agree with him.)
+He also declared that he was not coming on our next overnight camping outing, which we had started to discuss.
+(Sad.)
 By contrast, S was in his element, seeming to enjoy every twist and turn of the outing.

 So maybe we were overly ambitious.
 But I did learn a few things, gaining a little experience and a little confidence.
 I still don’t know how to camp… but I’ll give it another go.
 (I hope V does too.)